conlacda/atcoder-companion/README.md

 * Add a dropdown list at the custom test page

 ## Ideas
-* Implement some features that codeforces is supporting (like checking diff of 2 submissions)
+* Implement some features that Codeforces is supporting (like checking diff of 2 submissions)
 * Run against all test cases that have a size of less than 512KB
 * Add themes (dark theme, ...)
 * Allow changing fonts